NVIDIA-RTX/RTXCR/docs/RtxcrHairGuide.md

 </p>

-RTXCR SDK inplemented 2 strand-based hair BCSDF shading models, near-field `Chiang BCSDF` and a novel `Far-Field BCSDF`.
-Both model are based on the hair model by [Marschner03][Figure1], which breakdown the BCSDF into 3 semi-separable lobes `R`, `TT` and `TRT`, then the scattering result of three lobes are added together as final evaluation for the BCSDF.
+RTX Character Rendering SDK implemented 2 strand-based hair BCSDF shading models, near-field `Chiang BCSDF` and a novel `Far-Field BCSDF`.
+Both models are based on the hair model by [Marschner03][Figure1], which breaks down the BCSDF into 3 semi-separable lobes R, TT and TRT.
+The scattering result of the three lobes are then added together as the final evaluation for the BCSDF.

-`R` means the part of the rays that directly reflect back without enter into the volume of the hair.
+`R` refers to the part of the ray that directly reflect back without entering into the volume of the hair.
-`TT` means transmission + transmission, which is when the ray first refracts into the inside of the hair then refracts again on the other side of boundary of the volume to exit the hair curve.
+`TT` refers to the transmission + transmission: the ray first refracts into the inside of the hair then refracts again on the other side of the volume boundary to exit the hair curve.
-`TRT` means transmission + reflection + transmission, which is the ray refracts into the hair but it reflects on the back of the hair so it stays inside of the hair volume.
+`TRT` refers to transmission + reflection  + transmission: the ray refracts into the hair but it reflects on the back of the hair so it stays inside of the hair volume.
 Then when it arrive the boundary again, it refracts out to leave the hair curve.

 ![banner](figures/HairIntegration/CurveCoordinate.png)